Hanna Pickard

 Education: DPhil, Oxford University

-I am the Bloomberg Distinguished Professor of Philosophy and Bioethics, jointly appointed to the William H. Miller III Department of Philosophy and the Berman Institute of Bioethics, and with a secondary appointment in the Department of Psychological and Brain Sciences.
+I am Bloomberg Distinguished Professor of Philosophy and Bioethics, and Krieger-Eisenhower Professor, jointly appointed to the William H. Miller III Department of Philosophy and the Berman Institute of Bioethics, and with a secondary appointment in the Department of Psychological and Brain Sciences.

 After completing my BA(Hons) in Philosophy at Queen’s University in Canada, I went to Oxford to study for a BPhil in Philosophy at Magdalen College.
 I then became an Examination Fellow at All Souls College and received a DPhil in Philosophy in 2001.
 Soon after, I decided to pursue a clinical career alongside philosophy, and worked as an Assistant Team Therapist for the Oxford Health NHS Foundation Trust Complex Needs Service, a specialist service for people with personality disorder, from 2007-2017.
 I remained at All Souls as a non-stipendiary “Fifty-Pound” Fellow throughout this period of clinical work, while also holding first a Wellcome Trust Biomedical Ethics Clinical Research Fellowship and then a Readership and subsequently Chair in Philosophy of Psychology at the University of Birmingham.
 In 2017 I left the UK, moving first to Princeton University as a Visiting Research Scholar in the Program of Cognitive Science, and then to Johns Hopkins in 2019.
 I am also the “philosopher-in-residence” at the Venniro Lab and Volunteer Faculty Professor at the Department of Anatomy & Neurobiology in the University of Maryland School of Medicine.